What to Do if Your Flight is Cancelled or Delayed During Government Shutdown

 Starting November 7th, 2025, there was an FAA mandate ordering a 10% reduction of flights at 40 high-traffic U.S. airports, including Los Angeles, Chicago O’Hare, Denver and New York City.
 This is on top of the U.S. government shutdown that is affecting TSA and air traffic controllers who must show up at work to do their job, while not getting paid.

-Clearly, this is not fair to these workers, so while your travel stress may be running high, remember to be kind to airport staff as this is a stressful time for all.
+While your travel stress may be running high, remember to be kind to airport staff as this is a stressful time for all.

 What to Do if Your Flight is Cancelled or Delayed